Privacy Policy

 What do we do with your personal data?

-Where it is in our legitimate interest to do so, your personal data will be used by us in order to:
+Where we consider it is in our legitimate interests to do so (and where those interests are not overridden by your interests, rights and freedoms), your personal data will be used by us in order to:

-• carry out research about our users’ and clients’ demographics, interests and behaviour so that we can better understand our users, clients and potential clients;
+- carry out market research to ascertain website user and client demographics, interests and behaviours so that we can better understand our users, clients and potential clients and generate and improve our services;

 We may also use aggregate information and statistics for the purpose of monitoring website usage in order to help us develop our website and our services.
 These statistics will not include information that can be used to identify any individual.